 The Unlimited Data Pitch

-Holafly's headline feature is unlimited data on most of its destination plans, priced per day rather than per GB.
-If you're a heavy data user — streaming, navigation, lots of uploads — this removes the anxiety of running out, and can work out cheaper than buying large per-GB allowances elsewhere.
+Holafly's headline feature is unlimited data on most destination plans, priced per day rather than per gigabyte.
+If you are a heavy user — streaming, navigation, constant social media — this removes the anxiety of running out, and for trips where you would otherwise burn through 10-15GB or more, it often works out cheaper than stacking large per-GB top-ups elsewhere.

 📶 Our Recommended Travel eSIM